 The LUMO requires development and redevelopment activities to manage and control stormwater runoff rate, volume, pollutants, and erosion/sedimentation in order to protect and safeguard the environment, property, and safety of residents within the Town’s jurisdiction.
 Low Impact Design (LID) measures are highly encouraged to meet the stormwater management performance criteria in the LUMO; the goal is to maintain a site’s predevelopment (or improve redevelopment) hydrologic conditions utilizing ecologically-based management techniques that infiltrate, filter, store and evapotranspirate stormwater on-site.

-Each SCM in the Town of Chapel Hill is required to record an Operation and Maintenance (O&M) Agreement with the Register of Deeds with the final plat.
+Each SCM in the Town of Chapel Hill is required to have a recorded Stormwater Operations and Maintenance (O&M) Agreement and Stormwater Operations and Maintenance Plan with the Orange County Register of Deeds with the final plat.
 The original must be submitted to the Town.

 Section 5.4.8 (c) of the Chapel Hill Land Use Management Ordinance (LUMO) requires that “All stormwater management facilities must be inspected by the responsible party, in accordance with the approved schedule in the stormwater operation and maintenance plan, to identify maintenance and repair needs, and to ensure compliance with the requirement of the recorded operation and maintenance plan.”